 Here’s how you can set up the Hunt App for finding and hunting leased property:

-• National Wild Turkey Federation Records Layer – Similar to the Boone and Crockett Layer except for wild turkey hunting.
-With this layer turned on you’ll be able to access a NWTF score and the average weight, beard, and spur lengths for turkeys in the area.
-You’ll even see what turkey subspecies are in the region and their distribution.
+- National Wild Turkey Federation Layer – With this layer turned on, you’ll see which turkey subspecies are in the region and their distribution.